maowulin/PromptLens/.trae/rules/project_rules.md

 - **Applications**:
   - `apps/desktop/tauri-app`: Native desktop app using Tauri framework
-  - `apps/mobile/flutter-app`: Mobile app using Flutter (Android/iOS)
+  - `apps/mobile`: Mobile app using Tauri (Android/iOS - coming soon)

 The core service (`core/service/src/lib.rs`) provides an HTTP API with endpoints for pairing, recording, and screen capture.
 The Tauri desktop app serves as both a native wrapper and embeds the web interface.